ShioriZero/SentriVault-V3/README.md

 ---

-## Quick start (CodePen)

-1. Create a new Pen on CodePen.
-2. Paste the provided `index.html` into the HTML panel.
-3. Paste the provided `style.css` into the CSS panel.
-4. Paste the provided `app.js` into the JS panel.
-5. Open the page preview — you should see the SentriVault UI.

----

 ## First run — Create a vault

 1. On the welcome screen, enter a master password in the "Master password" field and confirm it in the "Confirm password" field.